News

 January 23, 2005

-3 Firefighters Killed in Bronx and Brooklyn
+3 Firefighters Killed in Bronx and Brooklyn, New York Times

-Firefighter John Bellew, 37, of Pearl River and Lt.
+Fatalities: Firefighter John Bellew, 37, of Pearl River and Lt.
 Curtis Meyran, 46, of Long Island

 Where: 236 E 178th Street, in the third and fourth floor apartments of a building in the Tremont section of the Bronx.
 The blaze started on the third floor, where a three-bedroom apartment was converted into a five-bedroom apartment; and, the blaze spread to a fourth floor apartment that also had extra rooms built into it as well.